A. There is no government program that forces lenders to modify your loan.

 B) You may comfortably afford the payment without working two jobs or sixty hours per week while living paycheck to paycheck.
 Its not worth it!
 This is your one trip around in life.
 Do you really want to spend it working for the next twenty years to pay back a bank on a bad investment?

 C) You love your home, your neighbors, and your neighborhood.
-If your not in love with your home, then don’t fall into the trap of making the decision personal.
+If you’re not in love with your home, then don’t fall into the trap of making the decision personal.
 Too many people refuse to recognize a mistake, and then they compound the mistake over and over by spending their entire life savings, 401k’s, and retirements just not to have to accept “failure.”
 Surrendering a home worth half of what you owe is not a failure, it is a business decision!
 Some of the greatest business men in the world have filed for bankruptcy and went on to become millionaires and even billionaires.
 Know when to say enough is enough!